Skip to content

 PAY ATTENTION TO WATERPROOFING

-– Do not wear your automatic watch in the shower, even if it is waterproof, because the heat can expand the seals.
+– Do not wear your automatic watch in the shower, even if it is waterproof, as the heat can expand the seals.

 – If you use your watch for swimming or diving (10 ATM or more), we recommend having its water resistance checked every 2 years.

-– For Concordia owners, your watch is perfectly waterproof, however, make sure to screw the crown in tightly before each swim.
+– For owners of Concordia, Your watch is perfectly waterproof, however, make sure to screw the crown down securely before each swim.

 AVOID MAGNETIC WAVES